phpactor/phpactor/doc/reference/navigation.rst

 pattern to identify ``unit_test`` classes.

-When you are in a ``source`` file, the navigate option will offer you the possiblity of jumping to the unit test, and vice-versa.
+When you are in a ``source`` file, the navigate option will offer you the possibility of jumping to the unit test, and vice-versa.

-Above we additionally (and optionally) tell Phpactor that it can autogenerate these classes based on `templates <templates.md>`__.
+Above we additionally (and optionally) tell Phpactor that it can auto generate these classes based on `templates <templates.md>`__.